 - all-on-four dental implants home care instructions.pdf

-During their first initial dental implant consultation, our patients react to a dental diagnosis with a range of emotions, including fear, sadness and other emotions, and in some cases, low self-esteem.
-Patients are individuals, with their own unique set of life experiences and their own ways of coping emotionally with stressful teeth related situations.
-A great smile, like the ones seen on our Before and After photos below, plays a role in that having an understanding of one’s dental condition and smile, and a sense of accomplishment.
+During their first initial dental implant consultation, our patients react to a dental diagnosis with a range of emotions, including fear, sadness, and other emotions, and in some cases, low self-esteem.
+Patients are individuals, with their own unique set of life experiences and their ways of coping emotionally with stressful teeth-related situations.
+A great smile, like the ones seen in our Before and After photos below, plays a role in that having an understanding of one’s dental condition and smile, and a sense of accomplishment.

 We are not professionals expected to be psychotherapists or counselors, nor to deliver direct mental health services to our patients.
 However, it is important for Dr. Arocha and his team to be able to recognize the emotional reactions of our patients for a variety of reasons.